-Likewise, changes in hormones due to insulin resistance often interfere with proper implantation of the embryo, supply of appropriate nutrient & energy to the fetus and much more, which impacts the overall growth of embryo leading to miscarriages and infertility.
+Likewise, changes in hormones due to insulin resistance often interfere with proper implantation of the embryo, supply of appropriate nutrients & energy to the fetus, and much more, which impacts the overall growth of the embryo leading to miscarriages and infertility.
 Moreover, having insulin resistance during pregnancy also increases the risk of gestational diabetes, which is very common among women with PCOS.

 The above-mentioned points highlight the importance of undertaking treatment for insulin resistance and PCOS.
 The brief understanding shows a certain relation between both these conditions.
 Though some scientific evidence is available, further research studies are needed to comprehensively explain the link.
 Researchers across the globe are working in this direction.
 Until then, follow the doctor’s recommendation along with a comprehensive diet and exercise plan.
 Since both the conditions are lifestyle-associated conditions, bringing significant improvement in lifestyle can help overcome the menace of PCOS.